top of page

 Kids' Time

 Just a reminder Faith has a Kids' Time every Sunday during the 10 o'clock worship.
 Miss Grace and Miss Emma tell stories to the tiny tots who may not be able to sit comfortably through our liturgy.
 The kids also do crafts and get a special message from Pastor.
-If you have a little one, please know

 WELCOME!
 VIRTUAL WORSHIP NEWS: